Head to head

 Knolo wins

-3,000+ pre-built integrations via Pipedream Connect (Slack, Gmail, Notion, HubSpot, Drive, Linear, etc.) plus Discover API for ad-hoc REST calls to any API.
+3,000+ pre-built integrations via Pipedream Connect (Slack, Gmail, Notion, HubSpot, Drive, Linear, Stripe, and thousands more) with managed OAuth.

 Building custom integrations on the fly

-Discover API lets agents connect to any REST API at runtime without pre-configuration — no manual connector setup required.
+Discover API lets agents call any REST endpoint at runtime without pre-configuration.
+First-class feature, not a workaround.

 Pricing structure